SonoShadowMS/SonoShadowMS/README.md

 ### 👋 · Hi

-I'm a Developer & Pluginner based in Italy,
+I'm a Developer & Pluginner located in Italy,

 at the moment i work for StaryMC, KSCraft.